SalvatoreAdalberto/ScreenCaster/README.md

 # ScreenCaster
+### by Salvatore Adalberto Esposito s304800 and Marco Del Core s322783
 # Compilation and Execution of the Application

 To compile the project, execute the respective script based on your operating system: